sanathp/DatabaseManager_For_Android/README.md

 DatabaseManager_For_Android
 ===========================

-Managing Android apps' SQLite database is tough while developing.
-You cannot view the tables, you dont know what is getting inserted into the tables, you can't update the data and see how your application responds to it.
+Managing Android apps' SQLite databases is tough while developing.
+You cannot view the tables, you don't know what is getting inserted into the tables and you can't update the data and see how your application responds to it.

-What if you had a database manager like oracle sqldevelopr, mysql work bench for your applications SQLlite database?
+What if you had a database manager like oracle sqldevelopr, mysql work bench for your application's SQLite database?
 This library gives you that.

 With this library you can manage the database of your android app from the app itself.